SpaceNetChallenge/utilities/README.md

 # SpaceNet Utilities

 This repository has two python packages, geoTools and evalTools.
 The geoTools packages is intended to assist in the preprocessing of [SpaceNet](https://aws.amazon.com/public-data-sets/spacenet/) satellite imagery data corpus to a format that is consumable by machine learning algorithms.
 The evalTools package is used to evaluate the effectiveness of object detection algorithms using ground truth.
+This is version 2.0 and has been updated with more capabilities to
 ## Download Instructions

 Further download instructions for the [SpaceNet Dataset](https://github.com/SpaceNetChallenge/utilities/tree/master/content/download_instructions) can be found [here](https://github.com/SpaceNetChallenge/utilities/tree/master/content/download_instructions)